 Best Software (Mobile) Wallets

-A software wallet (sometimes called a hot wallet) is an app on your phone or computer.
-It's free, convenient, and perfect for smaller amounts or day-to-day Bitcoin use.
-The tradeoff: because your phone is connected to the internet, software wallets are more vulnerable than hardware wallets.
-Use them for amounts you'd be comfortable carrying in your physical wallet, and move larger holdings to cold storage.
+A software wallet (also called a hot wallet) is a free app on your phone or computer.
+Great for smaller amounts and daily Bitcoin use.
+Because your phone stays connected to the internet, software wallets carry more risk than hardware wallets.
+Keep amounts here that you would carry in a physical wallet, and move the rest to cold storage.

 BlueWallet: Best Mobile Wallet for Beginners

-BlueWallet is the mobile wallet we recommend most often.
-It's Bitcoin-only, open source, and available on both iOS and Android.
-The interface is clean and straightforward.
-You can create a wallet, receive your first bitcoin, and send a payment within five minutes of installing it.
+BlueWallet is the mobile wallet we recommend most.
+Bitcoin-only, open source, and available on iOS and Android.
+You can create a wallet, receive bitcoin, and send a payment within five minutes of installing it.

-BlueWallet also supports the Lightning Network for fast, low-fee payments, and it has a watch-only wallet feature that lets you monitor your hardware wallet balances without connecting the device.
-This makes it a great companion to a Trezor or Coldcard: hardware wallet for security, BlueWallet for monitoring and small spending.
+It also supports the Lightning Network for fast, low-fee payments and includes a watch-only mode that lets you monitor hardware wallet balances without connecting the device.
+Pair it with a Trezor or Coldcard: hardware wallet for security, BlueWallet for monitoring and small spending.

 - Bitcoin-only, no altcoin clutter